YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/02_mojits.rst

 Mojits can be thought of as both physical entities represented physically by a directory structure and as executable code.
-The physical files of a mojit are what we call the mojit definition and where you most clearly see mojit’s MVC structure of the mojit.
+The physical files of a mojit are what we call the mojit definition and where you most clearly see the mojit’s MVC structure.
 The executable code, or the instantiation of the mojit definition, is called the mojit instance.

-We’re going to take a closer look at both the mojit definition and instance, how they are created and used.
+We’re going to take a closer look at both the mojit definition and instance, and how they are created and used.

 .. _02_lesson-mojit_def: